MahmoudHegazi/BigTv/README.md

 not only change background change the all website layout) then save it using webstorage forever or using cookies
 ###  or in a user table in database (CRUD update the curent website template (feature for subscribers)),
-let say (if table.template == "style1" then render another template easy beasy so easy no need js code or anything just render another template)
+let say (if table.template == "style1" then render another template easy beasy so easy no need js code or anything just render another template) (no website have this feature change template for users)